“How we spend our days is, of course, how we spend our lives.”

 I also unearthed some incredibly healthy insights regarding an important relationship that I had been neglecting, which motivated me to immediately send out a text message to someone I care about who I’ve been meaning to reconnect with.
 We now have a brunch date scheduled for next Sunday.

-3. The ritual of simply doing one thing, and only one thing, at a time.
+3. The habit of simply doing one thing, and only one thing, at a time.

 - Do you check social media apps on your phone when you’re sitting in meetings, or when you’re spending time with family and friends?